-Selenium is a popular automation tool.
+Selenium has become a popular automation tool.
 It's open-sourced and free so it has become somewhat of a standard in automation.
-Naturally, people frequently ask the question “Can Selenium be used to automate desktop applications?"
+Naturally, people frequently ask the question “can Selenium be used to automate desktop applications?"

 The simple answer is no. Selenium is designed to automate web applications, not desktop applications.
-To automate desktop applications, you will need a different automation tool designed for desktop automation.
+Automating desktop applications requires a different type of automation tool that's designed for desktop automation.
 That doesn't mean it's impossible though.

-LEAPWORK is such a tool, and you can find a complete comparison of Selenium and LEAPWORK, plus everything you need to know about what Selenium can and cannot automate in our whitepaper on Selenium automation.
+Leapwork is such a tool.
+You can find a comparison of Selenium and Leapwork, plus everything you need to know about what Selenium can and cannot automate in our whitepaper on codeless Selenium for desktop automation.

 There are partial workarounds, but you are not going to like them.
 Here’s why.

-There are two technologies built right into Windows that are made to automate most types of desktop applications; a new UI Automation technology and a legacy technology called MS Active Accessibility.
+There are two technologies built right into Windows that are made to automate most types of desktop applications; a new UI Automation (UIA) technology and a legacy technology called MS Active Accessibility (MSAA).

-You might have read about projects where attempts were made to use the Selenium WebDriver architecture to build extensions for desktop technologies, or to bridge the gap between Selenium and UIA or MSAA.
+If you're an experienced programmer or tester, you might have dabbled in projects using Selenium WebDriver architecture to build extensions for desktop technologies or to bridge the gap between Selenium and UIA or MSAA.

 Here are a couple of links, with descriptions from the respective authors:

-Sign up for our webinar on desktop automation or learn all about how LEAPWORK compares to Selenium in our whitepaper on Selenium automation.
+Sign up for our webinar on desktop automation or learn all about how Leapwork compares to Selenium in our whitepaper on codeless Selenium for desktop automation.
 In the whitepaper you will get: